nginx/unit-docs/source/configuration.rst

 .. note::

-   You can combine simple, compound, and address matching in a :samp:`match` condition.
+   You can combine simple and compound matching in a :samp:`match` condition.

 ================
 Passing Requests